MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-replication.md

 [!INCLUDE[sqlservervnext](../includes/sssqlv15-md.md)] CTP 2.0 introduces SQL Server Replication for instances of SQL Server on Linux.
 At this time, SQL Server Replication on Linux is a preview feature.

-Configure replication on Linux with [replication stored procedures](../relational-databases/system-stored-procedures/replication-stored-procedures-transact-sql.md).
-You cannot configure replication for SQL Server on Linux with SQL Server Management Studios (SSMS).
+Configure replication on Linux with SQL Server Management Studio (SSMS) [replication stored procedures](../relational-databases/system-stored-procedures/replication-stored-procedures-transact-sql.md).

 An instance of SQL Server can participate in any replication role: